modolabs/Kurogo-Mobile-Web/doc/Guide/github.rst

 #.
 Browse to https://github.com/Kurogo/Kurogo-Mobile-Web
 #.
 Click the **fork** icon in the upper right portion of the page
 #.
 (Optional) You may wish to rename your project
 #.
+Clone your project to your local machine.
+#.
 Set up an upstream remote:

    * :kbd:`git remote add upstream git@github.com:modolabs/Kurogo-Mobile-Web.git`